Our Most Frequently Asked Questions...

 What amenities are there aboard Isbjorn?

 Not too many!
 We've been constantly upgrading the boat, so she's getting better and better, but it's still a very simple offshore sailing platform.
 We recently added hot water, but the only shower is in the cockpit, so it's bikini and board shorts for showering time (unless your really adventurous...or Finnish).
 Beds are proper sea bunks, and we provide sheets, quick-dry 'pack towels' and pillows.
 You'll need a sleeping bag on colder trips.
+We did add a hot water shower in the forward head for our Arctic passages in 2018, plus an Espar diesel heater.

 How do couples fit in with the crew?